amplify-education/hiccup/README.md

 ## Overview

-Hiccup is an Android library that uses HTTP semantics in ContentProviders to make them easier to understand, use, and maintain.
+Hiccup is an Android library that uses HTTP semantics in ContentProviders to make them easier to use and maintain.

-ContentProviders are similar to web service apis.
-They both communicate via URIs and allow client applications to read, create, and modify resources.
-So the idea is that we can think of them more like web service apis and borrow some best practices from the web.
+The idea is that we can think of ContentProviders more like web service apis and borrow some best practices, such as RESTful interfaces, routing/dispatching, and MVC-like concepts.

 #### Goals